erakin027/Worker-Management-System-Refined/README.md

 #### **Features**
 - **Register & Login**
-  Customers create an account with name, password, gender, locality, and address.
-They can log in securely to access their dashboard.
+  Customers can create an account with name, password, gender, locality, and address.
+They can log in to access their dashboard.

 - **Create Service Requests**
   Customers can choose immediate or scheduled services.
 They select required tasks, gender preference, and provide timing.
 Scheduling includes validation (future date/time only).